eserlxl/lightXDE/README.md

 - Your DE will start automatically on TTY1 after login—no need to run 'startx'.

 ## Optional Enhancements
-- GPG agent integration for KWallet
+- **GPG Agent Integration**: Seamlessly integrates `gpg-agent` with KWallet for secure, passwordless GPG and SSH operations.
 - Wayland fallback (coming soon)

 ## Feature Overview and Recent Improvements